kurt22i/gcsim/README.md

 # Overview

-tcsim is a version of gcsim focused primarily on theorycrafting.
+tcsim is a variant of gcsim focused primarily on theorycrafting.